Ensure GDPR compliance with Salesforce backup best practices

 Share with

-Also known as General Data Protection Regulation, the GDPR is one of the European Union’s most stringent set of rules on data privacy across the world, applicable to any company that stores data of EU residents.
+GDPR (General Data Protection Regulation) sets strict rules for how you collect, use and store personal data for people in the EU.
+It’s one of the European Union’s most stringent set of rules on data privacy across the world, applicable to any company that stores data of EU residents.

-Get GDPR wrong, and your company could be facing a fine of up to billions, like Meta having to pay $1.3bn in 2023 for transferring personal data of Facebook users to servers in the US.
+Get GDPR wrong, and your company could face fines up to billions of dollars, like Meta having to pay $1.3bn for transferring personal data of Facebook users to servers in the US.
+GDPR fines can cripple a business — but with the right backup and archiving in place, you can stay protected, stay compliant, and stay operational.

-In this blog we’ll look at some of the requirements for GDPR compliance, best practices to ensure your backups also comply with these and how Gearset can take the stress out of GDPR.
+In this blog we’ll look at some of the requirements for GDPR compliance, best practices to ensure your backups also comply with these and how Gearset’s Salesforce backup solution can take the stress out of GDPR.

 What’s covered by GDPR?